kimberleehowley/custom-video-chat/README.md

 - Loop through callFrame.participants(), for every user not on the call, send another message
 - Which means handState() will be called to run again

+### Saying goodbye
+- Make sure similar hand state adjustment when a user leaves
+- Oh and call .destroy()

 ### What's next?
 And there you have it!
-For managing larger applications, with lots of hands raised, recommend using a tool like React.
+For managing larger applications, with lots of hands raised, recommend using a framework like React.
 Have a look at [Daily's React demo](https://www.daily.co/blog/building-a-custom-video-chat-app-with-react).
 And, if you're up for the challenge of getting Daily up on a Gatsby site, give me a shout.